aws-samples/rekognition-streaming-video-events/README.md

 ## Obtain IAM credentials for the sample application

-After building the SDK, the binary *kvs_gstreamer_file_uploader_sample* should be in the build directory.
+After building the SDK, the binary *kvs_gstreamer_file_uploader_sample* should be in the **build directory**.
 This application requires IAM credentials in order to access the KVS APIs.
 The permissions for the credentials should allow the following actions:

 - **"kinesisvideo:PutMedia"**
 - **"kinesisvideo:UpdateStream"**